alvsanand/apify-your-infra-with-crossplane/docs/setup.md

     argocd login localhost:10443 --username admin --password admin --insecure
     ```

-- Finally, open [ArgoCD UI](https://localhost:10443) in your browser.
+- Finally, in order to test it, open [ArgoCD UI](https://localhost:10443) in your browser.